 The EOC focused on process improvement to better deliver summary publications for reports to broaden the utilization of research findings.
 The EOC provides a variety of online resources and publications to help key stakeholders get involved in the success of South Carolina's students and schools.
-In 2011-12 the EOC made extensive use of social media including Twitter and Facebook to expand access to the agency's work.
+In 2011-12 the EOC began making extensive use of social media including Twitter and Facebook to expand access to the agency's work; that work has continued and we have seen growth among social media users.